 If taking small steps to solve a problem that has been causing you emotional upset at the moment is all you can do, that's a good step.
 If the thing you are worried about is keeping you up at night, is there anything you can do to turn that energy into something useful?
 For example, instead of lying in bed worrying about how you are going to get through your busy day tomorrow, get up and make a written list of all the things you need to do and then put those items in order of most import/critical to least important/entirely optional.

-Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit.— e. e. cummings
+Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit.

-Learn to trust yourself.
+Learn to Trust Yourself.

 Allow yourself to take risks and be more spontaneous.
 One of the reasons people often feel ill at ease with their life is that they haven’t learned how to give themselves credit for their intelligence and resourcefulness.
-When you are at peace with your skills and abilities and you know that God has already been given everything you need to succeed, it’s much easier to find inner peace and calm.
+When you are at peace with your skills and abilities, and you know that God has already given you everything you need to succeed, it’s much easier to find inner peace and calm.

 Life is available only in the present.
-That is why we should walk in such a way that every step can bring us to the here and the now.— Thich Nhat Hanh
+That is why we should walk in such a way that every step can bring us to the here and the now.

-Stay in the present moment.
+Stay in the Present Moment.

-Having peaceful, easy-going and enjoyable relationships with other people means letting go: letting go of your expectations and interpretations of what others say and do.
+Having peaceful, easy-going, and enjoyable relationships with other people means letting go: letting go of your expectations and interpretations of what others say and do.
 Cultivating a sense of deep inner peace means that you must accept yourself for who you are.
 In turn, you will be able to accept others for who they are.

 That’s why it is so important to let go of the need to control or manage someone else’s behavior.
 Most people wouldn’t think of themselves as controlling personalities who are trying to manipulate other people to do and say what they want.
 But the reality is that every time you do something with an expectation that you will get a certain response from someone, you are trying to control and manage someone else, even if your intentions are well-meaning.

-Instead, you could tell yourself, "I want to give my husband a compliment because I think he is a good person," then you're coming from a more sincere and authentic place.
+Instead, you could tell yourself, "I want to give my husband a compliment because I think he is a good person," and then you're coming from a more sincere and authentic place.
 You're not trying to make him feel or do anything; you are merely expressing how you feel about him.
 And at the end of the day, that’s all you can do: express yourself in the most honest and sincere way possible and let go of any expectations about what the other person will do with your expression.